jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks
 Erin Playtest:
 - When a trap triggers, it should pause unit movement
-- clicking even when out of range should cast at end of range (especially with AOE).
-Think convenience.
-When players view the aoe circle they assume this is where it will cast when they click
 - shield stacks too much from priest and is annoying (don't let priests heal each other or themselves)
 - death skull due to poison is confusing
 - Priest "run away" ai is broken